Click on any of the following links for information:

 Students enrolled in The Student and the University course (CID 1300) will also receive guidance from a Peer Mentor.
 Peer Mentors assist in orienting students to college life while supporting the student's transition to become successful and engaged in all segments of the university's programs and services.
 Peer Mentors help to prepare students for optimal success at the university and beyond by motivating them to develop skills, knowledge, and behaviors that will create confident, self-sufficient learners.

 Peer Mentors receive training and supervision for their work with students by enrolling in the zero-semester hour course CID 2300: Learn and Lead.
 This course is designed to provide valuable academic, social, and professional development to ensure successful leadership in working with undergraduate peers.
 The course focuses on communication, critical thinking, creativity, and innovation to inspire others.
-Students are encouraged to become leaders in the classroom and on campus.
+Peer Mentors are encouraged to become leaders in the classroom and on campus.

 First-Year Leadership Class (FLC) and Scholarship